rparkerjr/OKFL/README.md

 My workflow for cleaning fantasy football player data from MyFantasyLeague for the OKFL
 ---
 My primary goals for this project were:
-1. work on parsing and cleaning data
+1. work on parsing and cleaning data - DONE!
-2. become more proficient with how to subset dataframes
+2. become more proficient with how to subset dataframes - DONE!
-3. get comfortable with plotting using matplotlib/pyplot and seaborn
+3. get comfortable with plotting using matplotlib/pyplot and seaborn - DONE!
-4. find some useful insights about my fantasy football league!
+4. find some useful insights about my fantasy football league! - DONE!

 Im sure there are already dozens of other scripts or analyses in this space, but this is meant as a learning tool for me.